wordswords/dpc-resume/CV.md

   Beat cancer (full remission, cured)
   Worked on upskilling on personal projects such as my [home lab](https://davidcraddock.net/my-home-network/) Worked on building out my VWorkbench project, a extensive [Linux development environment](https://github.com/wordswords/vWorkbench.git)
-  Worked part-time in the music industry DJing on Twitch.tv, earning money every week and also raising a lot of money for charity from my home music studio

 Kaboodle Ltd
-: *Senior DevOps Automation Engineer*
+: *Senior DevOps/Test Automation Engineer*
 __Jan 2021 -> Jan 2023__
   Working in the DevOps team, I used Docker, Docker Compose, GitHub Actions, Jenkins, Cypress.io, Postman, Newman and Node.js to implement test automation and software development DevOps, with an objective of allowing the team to deliver faster and more accurately.
   I developed an extensive and advanced technical testing strategy for the entire organisation.